Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 14:05 And it's super simple.

-14:07 So the way Knox works, quick reminder for folks who maybe didn't listen or didn't listen that closely or just forgot from last week is, you create a session for some operation and you say, this session's gonna run Python 3.10 or 3.9 together, right?
+14:07 So the way Knox works, quick reminder for folks who maybe didn't listen or didn't listen that

-14:21 And then you just say session install what you need to.
+14:21 And then you just say, session install what you need to.

-14:24 For example here, the example on this page says install pytest and install the local package that you're working with plus its dependencies and then run pytest.
+14:23 For example, here, the example on this page says, install pytest and install the local package

 14:33 The problem was, there's a couple issues.

-14:36 If you don't have something that understands poetry, then you end up, the package would just the wheel metadata and not the lock file gets installed, which means you don't get the pinned versions installed that you're hoping for.
+14:44 the wheel metadata and not the lock file gets installed, which means you don't get the

-14:50 and the dependency constraints that you're hoping for, you just get whatever the latest of those are.
+14:53 You just get whatever the latest of those are.

-14:56 pytest wouldn't be constrained.
+14:55 pytest wouldn't be constrained.

 14:58 Poetry would be installed as a build backend every time.

-15:04 So what you get here is you basically get a library that you say, sort of from Nox import session, you say from Nox poetry import session, and this is a wrapper proxy to the underlying Nox session that configures things to make sure that poetry works.
+15:04 So what you get here is you basically get a library that you say, sort of from Knox import

-15:19 So for example, the install will use the lock file that Poetry uses and other types of things.
+15:19 So for example, the install will use the lock file that poetry uses and other types of things.

 15:24 There's a bunch of stuff.